bengrunfeld/button-client/PLAN.md

 - This IS a game, so there's no reason not to have a catchy sound for Click, Win, and Lose.
 Might be nice to have a Sound ON/OFF button.
 Page would need to be interactive ASAP, and if these assets took a while to load, they'd come in later.

+## Tech Journey

+1. USER visits CLIENT via browser and enters Account Info

+2. CLIENT sends POST request to SERVER with own webhook endpoint and USER Account Info

+3. SERVER records CLIENT webhook endpoint in DB `client_webhook` table

+4. SERVER records SERVER webhook endpoint in DB `server_webhook` table

+5. SERVER checks DB `current_game` table for current game info

+6. If none exists, SERVER creates new game in DB in `game` table, and then uses its id to populate `current_game` table.

+7. If game exists, SERVER retrieves `game_id` and `last_pressed`

+8. SERVER updates `game` table with new amount, and `player` table with account info

+9. SERVER maps through all `client_webhook` endpoints and sends POST request to them with:

+- game_id
+- last_pressed
+- current_amount
+- game_status

+10. SERVER maps through all `server_webhook` endpoints and sends POST request to them with `last_pressed`, so that they can start the countdown again.

+11. If countdown reaches zero, SERVER maps through all the endpoints in `client_webhook` and sends POST to them with game finished info.

+12. CLIENT receives data via webhook and displays it to the USER

 ## User Journey

 1. User navigates to URL